richardsonlima/richardsonlima.github.io/_posts/2017-02-13-we-are-made-to-persist.markdown

 </figure>

   "a true piece of writing is a dangerous thing.
-It can change your life."  https://www.theguardian.com/books/2004/jan/24/featuresreviews.guardianreview19
+It can change your life."
+Tobias Wolff, from *Old School*

 <iframe width="697" height="392" src="https://www.youtube.com/embed/0MZ3oKPFf90" frameborder="0" allowfullscreen></iframe>